RonIovine/pshell/README.md

 This example logging system can also be compiled out via the build-time config files if an existing logging system is used.

+All of the trace logging/filtering features are only available via the C based library.

-In addition to the infrastructure components, eight demo programs are also provided, two (C and Python) to show the usage of the pshell server API, two (C and Python) to show the usage of pshell control APIone to show the usage of the trace filter/trace log API, one to show the usage of a stand-alone (no filtering) trace log application, and one to show the usage of the multi-call binary API.
+In addition to the infrastructure components, eight demo programs are also provided, two (C and Python) to show the usage of the pshell server API, two (C and Python) to show the usage of pshell control API, one to show the usage of the trace filter/trace log API, one to show the usage of a stand-alone (no filtering) trace log application, and one to show the usage of the multi-call binary API.